hwadn/swagger-apis-codegen/README.md

 # swagger-apis-codegen
-Transform your swagger apis and http request client to apis request methods of typescript for your node.js or frontend projects.
+Transform the json schema of your swagger apis to request methods of typescript for your node.js or frontend projects.